pierre-rouleau/pel/doc/emacs-startup-time.rst

 community.
 The reasons are varied but are often rooted to the facilities provided by Emacs to work-around a slow Emacs startup.
 These include:

-- using Emacs as a daemon
+- using Emacs as a daemon,
 - building an Emacs image with a large amount of often used packages,
 - Emacs 27 and later package-quickstart mechanism.